jamesshore/big-object-diff/README.md

 ### `renderDiff(expected, actual)`

-Deep compare one object to another and return the differences as a formatted string.
+Deep compare one object to another and return the differences as a formatted string, or "" if there are no differences.

 ### `render(obj)`

-Render an object and return the result as a formatted string.
+Render an object or other variable and return the result as a formatted string.

 ### `match(a, b)`